Formal (university): Practices and traditions

-Formal hall or formal meal is a meal held at some of the oldest universities in the United Kingdom and the Republic of Ireland (as well as some other Commonwealth countries) at which students usually dress in formal attire and often gowns to dine.
-These are held commonly in the colleges of Oxford, Cambridge and Durham, at Trinity College Dublin (where they are known as commons), and in some halls and colleges at St Andrews, and the Australian sandstone universities (Adelaide, Melbourne, Queensland, Sydney, Tasmania, Western Australia), and at Trinity College, Toronto.
+Formals are held commonly in colleges in the universities of Oxford, Cambridge and Durham, and at Trinity College Dublin (where they are known as commons).
+They are also held in some halls and colleges of other universities, including St Andrews, Leeds and Manchester in the UK; Adelaide, Melbourne, Queensland, Sydney, Tasmania, Western Australia Monash, New England and New South Wales in Australia; and Toronto in Canada.